dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-anchor-and-dock-child-controls-in-a-tablelayoutpanel-control.md

   - "child controls [Windows Forms], anchoring and docking"
   - "TableLayoutPanel control [Windows Forms], child controls" ms.assetid: 0d267c35-25f1-49b8-8976-c64e8f0ddc0b
+description: Learn how to anchor, dock, align, and stretch child controls in a TableLayoutPanel control by adjusting the value of properties.
 ---
 # How to: Anchor and Dock Child Controls in a TableLayoutPanel Control
 The <xref:System.Windows.Forms.TableLayoutPanel> control supports the <xref:System.Windows.Forms.Control.Anchor%2A> and <xref:System.Windows.Forms.Control.Dock%2A> properties in its child controls.